nosarthur/nosarthur.github.io/_drafts/tree.md

 description: An introduction on decision trees, random forest and boosted trees
 tags: [decision tree, random forest, boosted tree]
 ---
-Tree-based classification methods are very commonly used in practice.
+Tree-based classifiers are commonly used in practice.
 Their pros and cons are as follows.

 * pros